 My friend/family member believes "I AM NOT SICK AND/OR DO NOT NEED HELP".
 What can I do to make them follow through on psychiatric treatment?

-In the United States, noncompliance to treatment is not a crime.
-Medication or therapy cannot be enforced without the person’s permission, except in the case of minors, and adults who are:
+In California, medication or therapy cannot be enforced without the person’s permission, except in the case of minors, and adults who are:

 - A danger to themselves